Myrna Bustani: Philanthropy

 In 1985, she established the Emile Bustani Middle East Seminar at her father's American alma mater, MIT, to honour his memory and pursue his devotion to higher education and peace in the region.
 Bustani has been a member of the AUB Board of Trustees since 1979.

-Patron of the Arts
+Patron of the arts

-In 2007, according to an interview she did for Bespoke Magazine (online publication), she described her greatest calling is the struggle to revitalize and educate her sceptical countrymen about symphonies and sonatas, despite rampant economic instability, political assassinations and general unrest.
+In 2007, according to an interview she did for Bespoke Magazine (online publication), she described her greatest calling as the struggle to revitalize and educate her sceptical countrymen about symphonies and sonatas, despite rampant economic instability, political assassinations and general unrest.